Phase transitions in when feedback is useful: Defining the problem

 \section{Defining the problem}

 We consider an inference task in which the brain tracks a latent world state $x^t$ based on its noisy sensory observations $o^t$ (Fig~\ref{fig:main}A).
 The trajectory of the world state follows a known stochastic linear dynamical system (Eq~\ref{world-dynamics}) with Gaussian process noise and Gaussian observations (Eq~\ref{sensory-observation}).
 At each time step, the brain sends a top-down prediction $p^t$ based on its best estimate $\hat{x}^{t-1}$ based on evidence up until the previous time step (Eq~\ref{prediction}).
-The prediction is then sent through an additive white Gaussian noise feedback channel to the sensory level (Eq~\ref{noisy-prediction}).
+The prediction is then sent through an additive Gaussian noise feedback channel to the sensory level (Eq~\ref{noisy-prediction}).
 The noisy prediction $\tilde{p}^{t}$ is then combined with the new observations $o^{t}$ to form a residual $\ResidualNot^{t}$ (Eq~\ref{residual}).
-The residual is then sent through an additive white Gaussian noise feedforward channel to the brain (Eq~\ref{noisy-residual}).
+The residual is then sent through an additive Gaussian noise feedforward channel to the brain (Eq~\ref{noisy-residual}).
 Based on this noisy residual $\tilde{\ResidualNot}^{t}$ and the prediction it had just sent, the brain updates its estimate $\hat{x}^{t}$ (Eq~\ref{estimate}).
-A graphical representation of these dynamics is shown in Fig~\ref{fig:main}B.
+Fig~\ref{fig:main}B shows a trellis diagram of the dynamics.

 Structurally, these dynamics are equivalent to a Kalman filter.
 The most common representation of this filter might even be viewed as predictive coding, as the update step uses the residual between the predicted and actual observation.
 However, the Kalman filter has no costs aside from the final inference, and no computational noise except the observation.
 Biological computation therefore may weigh fundamentally different tradeoffs in its inferences.
 Our goal is to find the parameters that minimize a weighted combination of inference loss, feedback energy cost, and feedforward energy cost (Eq~\ref{tot-cost}) given limitations caused by computational noise.